CRAFT BEER MADE HERE

 - Mystery of the Deep: This Double IPA comes in at 9.2% and 86 IBU.
-Like our other IPA, the large hop punch is balanced against a strong malt backbone.
+Like the Evil Catfish IPA, the large hop punch is balanced against a strong malt backbone.

 - Stonecarver Session IPA: We balanced the bitterness of this 4.5% beer with a little bit of fruit and oats.
 This one is inspired by the good people of Texas Carved Stone.